Lab Safety Simulation

 • Distinguish between different types of signs.

-• Practice a real experiment applying safety measures.
+• Practice a real experiment in a safety lab applying safety measures.

 • Anticipate right and wrong actions in a science lab.